-- Interactive Narrator: Eloi.
-He tells the story and also acts as your guide and navigator.
-Was banished from the pterosaur roost, the White Arch, but redeems himself after you find and help him return the Egg of Destiny.
+- Interactive Narrator: Eloi, who tells the story and also acts as your guide and navigator.
+He was banished from the pterosaur roost, the White Arch, but redeems himself after you find and help him return the Egg of Destiny.

 - Long-Lost Relative: Your dead sister who is, in fact, alive and well in Shandovra.